Summary of Blog

 Air Pollution Absorption

-Trees have the potential to limit people’s exposure to these gases significantly.
+Trees have the potential to significantly limit people’s exposure to these gases.
 Trees provide numerous benefits to humans, making them the ideal alternative for protecting us from air pollution.
+Studies have demonstrated that tree leaves protect people from the toxicity of nitrogen oxides, which are generated by car exhaust and smog.

 Cleaner Air for Everyone

 Trees not only release clean oxygen for us to breathe, but they also help to improve air quality by eliminating pollutants and greenhouse gases from the environment.
-Every year, urban trees in the neighboring United States remove an estimated 711,000 metric tons of air pollution.Â
+Every year, urban trees in the United States remove an estimated 711,000 metric tons of air pollution.

 Trees act as filters.
 This means they are cleaning the air around them.
 As a result, planting trees in your yard is essential for protecting your family from various health hazards.
 While there are many benefits of trees, some of them are mentioned below.
 So, when people plan to add trees to their yards, they should consider these benefits in detail.